DJ Premier: Style and influences

 DJ Premier's style of production epitomizes the New York sound of his earlier peers.
 He is known for sampling jazz, funk, and soul artists, as well as sampling an artist's past work when creating a new track for that same artist.
 For example, on Jay-Z's "So Ghetto", from the 1999 album Vol. 3...
 Life and Times of S. Carter, Premier samples an older Jay-Z song, 1997's "Who You Wit II".
 In addition, his encyclopedic memory of hip-hop lyrics allows him to distinctively speak with his hands by scratching in lyrics from several different songs to construct new phrases.
 Premier's beats are known for his oft-imitated combinations of short vocal samples, often from multiple artists, to create a chorus.
 Premier has also experimented with atonal samples that are not confined to soul, jazz, and funk.
 For example, he sampled and chopped up seminal electro-acoustic music from the 1960s on the track "Physical Stamina" by Jeru the Damaja.

 In an interview with XXL Magazine, DJ Premier was asked how his sound evolved, to which he replied, "Marley Marl is my number-one inspiration.
 Jam Master Jay, Mix Master Ice, and UTFO.
 Grandmaster D, and Whodini.
 DJ Cheese, Grandmaster Flash, Kool Herc, Afrika Bambaataa.
 Jazzy Jay—even Cut Creator.
 Seeing them do what they do.
 It's black music, it's black culture, it comes from the ghetto.
 How can you not relate to ghetto people when that's the rawest form of blackness?
 Even though it's not a good place in regards to the economy and how bad people have it in the neighborhood, the realism's there, and that's what we were born out of.
 So I very much pay respect by doing the same type of music in return."
 DJ Premier attended Prairie View A&M University and may have been influenced by the musical atmosphere at the university while serving as the campus DJ and occasional performer with the world-famous Marching Storm band.
 He was a major progenitor of the boom-bap style of hip-hop production.

 Legacy

-For its 20th-anniversary issue in 2008, The Source selected DJ Premier for its list of the 20 greatest producers in the magazine's history.
-He also made the finals in Vibe magazine's 2010 search for the greatest hip hop producer of all time—he finished second after Dr. Dre received 62 percent of the votes.
+In 2008, The Source selected DJ Premier number 3 in their list of the greatest producers of the previous 20 years.
+He also made the finals in Vibe magazine's 2010 search for the greatest hip-hop producer of all time—he finished second after Dr. Dre received 62 percent of the votes.
+In 2023, Billboard ranked him the number 3 greatest rap producer of all time.

 Afu Ra explained Premier's influence in a September 2014 interview with the "Lyrically Fit" website:

 Premier definitely coached me when I was in the booth. "harder..stronger..more this..more that"—I was an untamed artist and rapping next to recording your vocals are different.
 He gave me this knowledge through the work we did.